timothywashburn/IoTDeviceControl/README.md

    `git clone https://github.com/your-username/IoTDeviceControl.git`

-4. Install the required dependencies:
+2. Install the required dependencies:

    `pip install -r requirements.txt`

-5. Set up a Google Actions project
+3. Set up a Google Actions project

-6. Place your `Project ID` of the actions project in the `project_id` variable
+4. Place your `Project ID` of the actions project in the `project_id` variable

-7. Register your computer as a device of any type to connect it to your Google Home using: https://console.actions.google.com/u/0/project/{project-id}/deviceregistration
+5. Register your computer as a device of any type to connect it to your Google Home using: https://console.actions.google.com/u/0/project/{project-id}/deviceregistration

-8. Place your `Model Id` of the device (yes the capitalization is inconsistent) in the `model_id` variable
+6. Place your `Model Id` of the device (yes the capitalization is inconsistent) in the `model_id` variable

-9. Generate the credentials necessary for the project ([documentation](https://developers.google.com/assistant/sdk/guides/service/python/embed/install-sample#generate_credentials))
+7. Generate the credentials necessary for the project ([documentation](https://developers.google.com/assistant/sdk/guides/service/python/embed/install-sample#generate_credentials))

+8. Create a [Pushover](https://pushover.net/) account and application for sending push notifications of actions to a mobile device

-10. Run the project:
+9. Run the project:

    `python main.py`

 If someone actually decides to try to get this working for some reason, and I inevitably didn't explain how to do something you can reference the [documentation](https://developers.google.com/assistant/sdk/guides/service/python#embed) I followed.